onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/001_Manifests/03_Manifest Properties.md

 ### Manifest properties

-Lets go through some very important manifest properties.
+Let's go through some very important manifest properties.
 First, go to the `cf-example-sinatra` application root directory.

 Just to be sure we are starting from scratch, do: